 The reason we chose the Navishamn is that we are willing to give up some convenience in terms of closeness to the main parts of the city in exchange for more peace and quiet.
 A distance of about 1.5 km separate the two marinas.

 The Navishamn is actually the marina for a club called the Navigationssällskapet (Navigation society).
 Guest berths become available when members leave their permanent berths to go out sailing or to occupy a summer berth further out in the archipelago.
-Their berths are then rented out to visiting boats.
-You can mail or call ahead to reserve a berth.
+Their berths are then rented out to visiting boats via the Dockspot site.

 View of the Navishamn